Goole Town F.C.: Northern Premier League

 Goole Town became one of the founding members of the Northern Premier League in 1968, where they played against the likes of Macclesfield Town, Scarborough and Stafford Rangers – alongside old rivals Boston United and Wigan Athletic.
 During the first-ever season of the league, they finished in 8th place.

 Their best finish in the Northern Premier League was 6th place on two occasions these were the 1976–77 season and then again in the 1988–89 season, while their worst finishes were in 1970–71, 1985–86 and 1992–93 seasons when they finished in last place on each occasion.

 They reached the quarterfinal of the FA Trophy in the 1974–75 season, losing at home to Matlock Town 1–0 before a crowd of 3,500.

 The club folded at the end of the 1995–96 season due to financial difficulties.
 A new club, Goole A.F.C., was formed in its place.

+Colours

+The earliest known colour for the club is white jerseys.
+In 1956, the club changed to green shirts and white shorts, which it changed in 1967 to all white with green collars, cuffs, and stripe on shorts.

+By 1977 the club's colours were navy blue and white and by the 1980s were yellow shirts, black shorts, and yellow socks.

+The club's final colours were blue and red striped shirts, blue shorts, and red socks.

+Ground

+The club played at the Victoria Pleasure Grounds.